dsmcdermott/rly/lex/src/lexer_doc.md

 trailing_whitespace : "((?m)\s+$)"
 ```

+The only exceptions to this are the terms "`crate`", "`self`", "`super`", and
+"`Self`", which cannot be used as `name`'s.
+This is due to restrictions rust places on
+its own identifiers and how the generated [lexers](crate#lexer-structure) are
+implemented.

 A `divider` is the character '`:`' (`U+003A`) with at least one (non-newline)
 whitespace character between it and the `name`, and between it and the `regex`